dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The fundamental unit of verification in `dafny` is an _assertion batch_, which consists of one or more assertions from this "list", along with all the remaining assertions turned into assumptions.
 To reduce overhead, by default `dafny` collects all the assertions in the body of a given method into a single assertion batch that it sends to the verifier, which tries to prove it correct.

-* If the verifier says it is correct[^smt-encoding], it means that all the assertions hold.
+* If the verifier says it is correct,[^smt-encoding] it means that all the assertions hold.
 * If the verifier returns a counterexample, this counterexample is used to determine both the failing assertion and the failing path.
   In order to retrieve additional failing assertions, `dafny` will again query the verifier after turning previously failed assertions into assumptions.[^example-assertion-turned-into-assumption] [^caveat-about-assertion-and-assumption]
 * If the verifier returns `unknown` or times out, or even preemptively for difficult assertions or to reduce the chance that the verifier will ‘be confused’ by the many assertions in a large batch, `dafny` may partition the assertions into smaller batches[^smaller-batches].
 An extreme case is the use of the `/vcsSplitOnEveryAssert` command-line option or the [`{:vcs_split_on_every_assert}` attribute](#sec-vcs_split_on_every_assert), which causes `dafny` to make one batch for each assertion.